Yermo/maplibre-gl-capacitor-offline/README.md

-# Offline vector maps in Cordova using Mapbox GL JS
+# Offline vector maps in Capacitor using MapLibre GL JS

 A mapbox-gl-js build capable of reading local mbtiles in cordova.
 Tested on Android, and (to a lesser extent) on iOS.